dtrelogan/react-formstate/docs/workingWithFormState.md

 }
 ```

-In react-formstate default values expressed as properties of the react elements in the JSX are stored as part of react-formstate's representation of those elements, **not** as part of your form's state.
-The default value is used to supply a value to the input only if the value for the corresponding field is undefined in your state.

-Default values are a convenient way within react-formstate to initialize an empty form for a user who is filling out the form for the first time.
-It's syntactic sugar for that limited purpose.

-## Model injection

-If a user is editing or updating a form, it is best to inject the supplied model into your state:
+If a user is editing or updating a form, it is best to inject the supplied model into your state.

 ```es6
 constructor(props) {